🥇 First rule of investing? Know when to save! Up to 55% off InvestingPro before BLACK FRIDAYCLAIM SALE

 -

-Traders have drastically shifted their expectations of monetary easing from the Federal Reserve this year.
-A strong jobs report last week gave credence to Fed Chair Jerome Powell, who has said the central bank would stick to its usual quarter-percentage-point rate reductions after it began its easing cycle with a super-sized cut in September.
+Traders have shifted their expectations of monetary easing from the Fed this year.
+A strong jobs report last week gave credence to Fed Chair Jerome Powell's comments that the central bank would stick to its usual quarter-percentage-point rate reductions after it began its easing cycle with September's big cut.

-Markets are no longer fully pricing in a rate cut in November and are ascribing around a 90% chance of a 25-basis-point reduction, the CME FedWatch tool showed.
+Markets are ascribing an 87% chance of a 25-basis-point reduction in November, the CME FedWatch tool showed, and some now bet on no cut at all.
 Just 50 bps of easing is priced in by December, down from more than 70 bps a week earlier.

 "If not, the no-November-cut pricing could take off, and that would mean higher yields, a stronger U.S. dollar across the board, weaker other currencies, and some negative pressure on equity valuations."

-The benchmark 10-year U.S. Treasury yield remained above 4%, having touched the level on Monday for the first time in two months as traders curtailed wagers on super-sized rate cuts.
+The benchmark 10-year U.S. Treasury yield remained above 4%, having touched the level on Monday for the first time in two months as traders curtailed wagers on big rate cuts.
 [US/]

 © Reuters.
 FILE PHOTO: U.S. dollar banknotes are seen in this photo illustration taken February 12, 2018.
 REUTERS/Jose Luis Gonzalez/Illustration/File Photo/File Photo